C2DH/memorecord/pages/the-project.md

 title: The project
 ---

 **Memorecord** is a digital public history project.
 It brings together **community participation and academic effort** for presenting another view on the history of migration in Luxembourg.
-The project is part of a PhD research at the Luxembourg Centre for Contemporary and Digital History (C2DH).
 It takes advantage from new communication technologies to approach history in a collaborative way.

 <!-- more -->